spinnaker/buildtool/README.md

 ./dev/buildtool.sh tag_branch \
   --git_branch "${git_branch}" \
   --github_owner "${fork_owner}" \
-  --only_repositories clouddriver \
-  --git_never_push true
+  --git_never_push true \
+  --only_repositories clouddriver
 ```

+### Validate dependency versions match

+Before moving on with cutting branches or generating a BOM we need to confirm
+that each service is building with the correct version of its dependencies,
+such as kork, fiat and orca.

+Check each service's `gradle.properties` file has versions that match the
+latest tag in the associated repository.

+TODO: Write a command to do this.

 ### Create Release Branches

 Before starting this step all branches should be tagged with the latest semVer
 `{minor}` version and a `{patch}` value of `0`.
 For example: `1.2.0`

-TODO: Check that this walks back to last tag and doesn't create branches from
+TODO: Rewrite to branch off latest tag and not HEAD.
-HEAD.

-Create new `release-{major}-{minor}-x` branches off the latest tag on `master` branch.
+Create new `release-{major}-{minor}-x` branches off HEAD on `master` branch.

 ```
 new_branch=release-1.27.x